rtaormina/waterwatch/README.md

 ## Installation

+> **Important**
+> -------------
-In order to properly install the applicaction first download the country dataset from [https://waterwatch.tudelft.nl/countries.sql](https://waterwatch.tudelft.nl/countries.sql).
+> In order to properly install the application first download the country dataset from [https://waterwatch.tudelft.nl/countries.sql](https://waterwatch.tudelft.nl/countries.sql).
 Move the sql file into the assets folder of the project.

 ### Development